Comparison

 Pricing shape

 Browserbase bills browser-hours; idle counts.
 Driftstack bills concurrent caps; idle within the cap is free.
-Bring-your-own Anthropic key is supported — no LLM proxy markup unless you explicitly opt into bundled.
+Bring-your-own Anthropic key is supported — no markup on AI usage unless you explicitly opt into bundled billing.

 Where Driftstack isn't the fit